RainingSea/cese/project/website/SocialLearn/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'SocialLearn' will be developed using HTML for the frontend and Python for the backend functionalities.
-User interactions will be handled through HTML forms for registration, login, and profile management, while Python will manage the logic for user authentication, profile updates, and data storage.
-The application will utilize local text files for data management, ensuring simplicity and efficiency.",
+"Implementation approach": "The application will be developed using Python for the backend logic and HTML for the frontend.
+The Flask framework will be utilized to handle routing and serve HTML templates.
+The application will implement simple file handling for data storage, utilizing Python's built-in file I/O capabilities to manage user data, profiles, resources, and messages stored in separate text files.",

-"UI design": "The user interface will consist of several key components: a Registration Page with a form for username and password, a Login Page for user authentication, a Profile Management section for updating user interests, a Study Groups interface for joining communities, a Resource Sharing area for uploading and accessing educational materials, and a Messaging system for communication within study groups.
-These components will be organized in a user-friendly manner, with navigation links to switch between different functionalities.",
+"UI design":"The main user interface components will include: 1.
+Registration Page with a form for username and password.
+2. Login Page with a form for username and password.
+3. Profile Management Page for creating and updating user profiles.
+4. Study Groups Page to display available groups and allow users to join.
+5. Resource Sharing Page to upload and access educational resources.
+6. Messaging Interface for users to send and receive messages within study groups.
+7. Logout button to return to the Login Page.",

-"Data Storage": "All data will be stored in local text files, with separate files for different types of data: 'users.txt' for user information, 'groups.txt' for study groups, 'resources.txt' for educational resources, and 'messages.txt' for user messages.
-This structure allows for easy data retrieval and management through simple file manipulations in Python, ensuring the application remains lightweight and efficient without the need for a SQL database.",
+"Data Storage":"Data will be stored in local text files.
+Different types of data will be organized into separate files: 'users.txt' for user accounts, 'profiles.txt' for user profiles, 'resources.txt' for shared educational resources, and 'messages.txt' for user messages.
+Each file will contain structured data, with each entry on a new line.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/profile.html", "templates/groups.html", "templates/resources.html", "templates/messages.html", "users.txt", "groups.txt", "resources.txt", "messages.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/profile.html", "templates/study_groups.html", "templates/resources.html", "templates/messages.html", "users.txt", "profiles.txt", "resources.txt", "messages.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
-        -GroupManager group_manager
+        -ProfileManager profile_manager
         -ResourceManager resource_manager
         -MessageManager message_manager
         +main() str
     }
     class UserManager {
-        -users: list
+        -users_file: str
         +register(username: str, password: str) bool
         +login(username: str, password: str) bool
-        +update_profile(username: str, interests: list) bool
     }
-    class GroupManager {
+    class ProfileManager {
-        -groups: list
+        -profiles_file: str
+        +create_profile(username: str, interests: str) bool
-        +join_group(username: str, group_name: str) bool
+        +update_profile(username: str, interests: str) bool
     }
     class ResourceManager {
-        -resources: list
+        -resources_file: str
         +share_resource(username: str, resource: str) bool
+        +access_resources() list
     }
     class MessageManager {
-        -messages: list
+        -messages_file: str
-        +send_message(from_user: str, to_user: str, message: str) bool }
+        +send_message(from_user: str, to_user: str, message: str) bool +get_messages(username: str) list
+    }
 ",

-"Functional Requirements": "1.
-User Registration: Users can register by entering a username and password on the Registration Page.
-2. User Login: Users can log in with their credentials on the Login Page.
-3. Profile Management: Users can create and update their profiles with areas of interest.
-4. Study Groups and Communities: Users can join study groups based on learning objectives.
-5. Resource Sharing: Users can share and access educational resources.
-6. Messaging: Users can message others in study groups.
-7. User Logout: Users can log out and return to the Login Page.",

-"Constraints": "The application will not encrypt passwords for the login function, and the implementation will focus on achieving the outlined functional requirements in a demo version."
 [/CONTENT]